-The pension reform is a “left-wing reform that could have been carried out by a social-democratic government”: “Compared to previous reforms, it creates rights that we did not know about, in particular on hardship and carers.
+The pension reform is a “left-wing reform that might have been carried out by a social-democratic government”: “Compared to previous reforms, it creates rights that we did not know regarding, in particular on hardship and carers.
 In an interview with “Parisien-Aujourd’hui en France”, Olivier Dussopt steps up to defend the controversial government project, at a time when senators are examining the text and when pressure is mounting in the streets and businesses before the mobilization of Tuesday.

-“The last reform carried out by the left increased the contribution period, which constitutes a machine for small pensions”, he criticized, while the minister, who came from the ranks of the PS, was asked about the most important measure. contested reform, the postponement of the legal retirement age from 62 to 64 years.
+“The last reform carried out by the left increased the contribution period, which constitutes a machine for small pensions”, he criticized, while the minister, who came from the ranks of the PS, was asked regarding the most important measure. contested reform, the postponement of the legal retirement age from 62 to 64 years.
 “There will be no losers.
 Because the pensions will not go down.
 The reform requires efforts from the French.
 That yes.
 But we make sure that they are distributed as fairly as possible. »

 Fiscal balance